Phononic frictional losses of a particle crossing a crystal: linear-response theory: Evaluation of friction

 Interestingly, the fact that the approximate formula depends on $v_\text{SL}$ through the dimensionless ratio $w=v_\text{SL}/(d\,\omega_\text{ph})$ suggests that relevant speed to which $v_\text{SL}$ should be compared is not the speed of sound $v_s$, but rather the combination $d\,\omega_\text{ph}$ of the characteristic length scale of the slider-crystal interaction and the typical vibration frequency of the crystal.

-The nearly perfect agreement of Eq.~\eqref{friction_dissfinal:eq} with the simulations in the velocity range around the speeds of sound degrades somewhat at higher velocity.
-This is due to multiple effects including: (i) the truncation of the $\mathbf Q$ integration to a finite cutoff $Q^\text{max}$ affects the wiggles of the theory curve; (ii) the very low friction in this region makes its numeric evaluation through simulations prone to roundoff error, which we reduce by repeating the calculation with a larger coupling (cross points in Fig.~\ref{logfriction:fig}).
+As a final note on Fig.~\ref{logfriction:fig}, the nearly perfect agreement of the full friction formula \eqref{friction_dissfinal:eq} with the simulations in the velocity range around the speeds of sound degrades somewhat at higher velocity.
+This is due to multiple effects including: (i) the truncation of the $\mathbf Q$ integration to a finite cutoff $Q^\text{max}$ affects the wiggles of the theory curve; (ii) the very low friction in this region makes its numeric evaluation through MD simulations prone to roundoff error, which we reduce by repeating the calculation with a larger coupling (cross points in Fig.~\ref{logfriction:fig}).